-If you use Safari as your preferred browser of choice for Mac, you can get the most out of the browser by tweaking certain settings or learning a bunch of tips and tricks to improve your experience.
+If you have Safari as your preferred browser of choice on Mac, you can improve your browsing experience and get more out of it by tweaking certain settings and learning a bunch of tips and tricks.
 While we already have an article on the essential Safari settings you must tweak to improve your browsing experience, in this article, we bring to you some of the best tips and tricks for Safari on Mac to help you get better and efficient at using the browser.

 Best Safari Tips and Tricks for Mac

 1. Enable Picture-in-Picture

 Over the past few years, Safari has grown and improved considerably as a browser — to a point where it now competes with the likes of Chrome, Firefox, and Brave and offers some of the most widely used features while also ensuring steady performance and better user privacy.
 One of the several features the browser offers is the Picture-in-Picture (PiP) mode, which gives you a floatable video window that you can move anywhere outside of its particular browser tab.
 Thus, giving you the freedom to multitask while watching content.
 To watch a video in PiP mode, with the video playing, right-click on the video twice and select the Enter Picture in Picture option.
 Once done, you will see the video playing in a floatable window.
 Click on the window to move it around.
 And when you want to close it, hit the x icon to exit PiP mode.